ZebraMilk/binary-search-tree/README.md

 Given an unsorted array, form a balanced binary tree from that array and add methods as indicated by the requirements.
 Use only unique values in the array (or implement a "count" property of each value?)

+## Restrictions

+The array passed into the buildTree function has to have no values < 0

+I could make a more sanitizing array funciton, to sort, remove duplicates, and any values < 1...
+Also could remove strings?

 ## Definitions

 Balanced Binary tree fulfills three criteria: